jcaillon/valet/tests.d/1107-self-document/results.approved.md

 > There can be only one profiler active at a time.

-## prompt::autocompletion
+## prompt::input

-Displays an autocompletion input starting at a given location.
+Displays a user prompt at a given location.

 Allows the user to type a text in the given row between a starting column and ending column (included).
 Longer text are shifted to fit between the two columns.

-This component is a replacement for the `read -e` command, which allows to limit the input to a single line and to provide autocompletion.
+This component is a replacement for the `read -e` command, which allows to limit the input to a single line and which provides autocompletion.

 The autocompletion box can be hidden, or displayed below/above the input text depending on the space available on the screen.